 Let's say you make the iPhone.

-Let's say you invented and manufacture the iPhone, and the Obama administration comes along and tells the American people you have to buy an iPhone, or you're gonna pay a fine, you're gonna go to jail.
+Let's say you invented and manufactured the iPhone, and the Obama administration comes along and tells the American people, you have to buy an iPhone, or you're going to pay a fine, you're going to go to jail.

 How would you lose money?